 - Booking tip: not every “Fuji view” room actually faces the cone.
 Read room descriptions carefully and cross check with hotel maps.

-- Who it suits: road trippers, climbers using Shizuoka trails, and anyone chasing Diamond Fuji at Lake Tanuki.
+- Who it suits: road trippers, climbers using Shizuoka trails, and anyone chasing Diamond Fuji at Lake Tanuki (see our [Diamond Fuji calendar](/blog/diamond-fuji-2026)).

 - The feel: rural stays, tea farm vistas, waterfall day trips.

-- Why it is strong: fewer international tour groups, photogenic farm rows pointing at the summit.
+- Why it is strong: fewer international tour groups, scenic farm rows pointing at the summit.

 - Downsides: public transport is thinner.
-Book taxis in advance for pre dawn shoots.
+Book taxis in advance for pre-dawn starts.

 When to book